maartenflippo/dzn-rs/README.md

 The goal of the library is to be able to parse _all_ DZN files correctly.
 Before that there will not be a 1.0 release.
-However, before that, the library may be useful for many DZN files nonetheless.
+However, the library may be useful for many DZN files without being able to parse every DZN file.

 ## Installation